aerosol/anxibits-hugo/content/post/2018-03-27-a-week-with-linux.md

         ![](images/dialyzer.png)

   - I did not care about the GPU.
 I'm not here to mine brocoins.
 Games?
-    Bloodborne on PS4 is the game I'm going to play for the next year of two.
-I don't need to play games on my computer, I want to learn &amp; experiment on itcl
+    Bloodborne on PS4 is the game I'm going to play for the next year or two.
+I don't need to play games on my computer.
+I want to learn &amp; experiment on it.

     - Whatever is able to display 4k at 60Hz is great.
       I hope HiDPI on Linux works.
-I read "everywhere" [it's not that great](https://www.reddit.com/search?q=hidpi+linux&restrict_sr=&sort=new&t=all)
+I read [it's not that great](https://www.reddit.com/search?q=hidpi+linux&restrict_sr=&sort=new&t=all)

       - Your mileage may vary.
 But people mainly use laptops, aren't they?
         They also want to run everything under the sun, don't they?

       - I'm willing to take the risk.
-        The real reason I sticked to Macs for so long, was the Retina re(s/v)olution.
+        The real reason I stuck to Macs for so long, was the Retina re(s/v)olution.
         Crystal clear things I look at, at least 8h/day.
 Yeah.
 Need that.

     - I read online that AMD/Asus chips are usually a safe bet with Linux.
 Same goes for